SupaxInc/data-structure-and-algorithms/Concepts/HowToSolve_GridGraphTraversal.md

 ## Bellman-Ford

-- More effective solving a shortest path compared to Dijkstra’s algorithm
+- More effective solving a shortest path compared to Dijkstra's algorithm
     - Because it **can accommodate negative weights.**
 - Can take a long time to run in terms of complexity.
 - **Not the most efficient algorithm.**